These Retailers Are Offering the Best Black Friday Discounts

-If you’re planning to shop on Black Friday, choosing a retailer can be difficult—unless you know where to shop.
+If you’re planning to shop on Black Friday, choosing a retailer can be difficult—unless you know where to shop for the best deals.

 Financial advising website WalletHub has released the results of a study that aims at determining which retailers are offering the biggest discounts for Black Friday.
 The company, which analyzed 7,000 deals across 35 of the biggest U.S. retailers, found that department store Belk is the leader, with an average 2018 discount of 68.9% off regular retail prices.